IndiaFilingsIndiaFilings

 Proof of usage is documentation that demonstrates how the trademark is being used in the marketplace.
 The Indian Trademarks Registry requires this documentation to prove that the trademark is being used in connection with the goods and services it is registered for.
 Examples of proof of usage include invoices, brochures, advertisements, photographs, and other documents that demonstrate the use of the trademark.

-The Trademark Hearing is a legal proceeding that is organized by the Registrar of Trademarks or an appointed hearing officer to resolve any objections mentioned by the Trademark Examiner during the registration process.
-The following are the steps associated with the Trademark Hearing process:
+This process is a legal proceeding that is organized by the Registrar of Trademarks or an appointed hearing officer to resolve any objections mentioned by the Trademark Examiner during the registration process.
+The following are the steps associated with the show cause hearing trademark process:

 Examination Report Issuance